Home / Vacations Ideas / Outdoor Adventures / Donut Falls: A Family-Friendly Hike Near Salt Lake City, Utah

 Parents appreciate that the trail is shaded and short distance.
 It is also a great spot in the heat of summer since you can take a swim at the end.
 Kids love it for the name “donut fall,” which keeps the intrigue going.
 We recommend treating them to a donut afterward for the full experience!

-• The trail is usually accessible from late spring through early fall, depending on snowmelt and weather conditions.
+• The trail is usually accessible from spring through fall, but check on snowmelt and weather conditions before arrival.

-• The first part of the trail is suitable for jogging strollers, but the last 0.2 miles requires climbing over rocks.
+• You can use your jogging strollers for the first part of the hike, but the last 0.2 miles requires climbing over rocks.

 Signage of the trail path in Donut fall trail utah